 - Visibly exaggerated curvature of the spine in the lumbar region

 - Lower back pain

 - Sensations of tingling and numbness that are felt in the arms, hands, buttocks, back of thighs, legs, and feet.

 - In extreme cases, bladder or bowel disturbance may occur

 Patients who suffer from a mild type of lordosis do not require medical intervention.
 But if the condition is severe, medical help is compulsory.
 Some treatment options for lordosis are following:

 - Painkillers, to lessen the pain and discomfort associated with lordosis

 - Anti-inflammatory medications to reduce swelling of soft tissues

-- Proper physical therapy in order to enhance the strength of muscles and range of movements.
+- Physical therapy to enhance the strength of muscles and improve range of movement.

 - Back braces are helpful in children and teenagers.